 If you’re staying at a mix of both official and independent hostels — as most hostelers do — Let’s Go guidebooks offer the best all-around listings.

 Some hostels have a reservation system where, for a small fee, you can reserve and pay for your next hostel bed before you leave the last one.
 You can also book Hostelling International locations online ($3 nonrefundable booking fee plus 6 percent nonrefundable deposit per location booked, balance due at hostel on arrival, 10 percent discount for members at check-in); they accept Visa and MasterCard and also sell hostel membership cards.
 Book at least a day ahead.

 Hostel bed availability is unpredictable.
 Some obscure hostels are booked out on certain days six months in advance.
 But I stumbled into Oberammergau one night during the jam-packed Passion Play festival and found beds for a group of eight.

 Look for unique hostel experiences.
 Hostels come in all shapes and sizes, and some are sightseeing destinations in themselves.
-There are castles (Bacharach, Germany), moored ships and a converted jumbo jet (Stockholm), alpine chalets (Gimmelwald, Switzerland), lakefront villas (Lugano, Italy), former prisons (Stockholm and Ljubljana, Slovenia), medieval manor houses (Wilderhope Manor, England), and former choirboys’ dorms (St. Paul’s, London).
+There are castles (Bacharach, Germany), moored ships and a converted jumbo jet (Stockholm), alpine chalets (Gimmelwald, Switzerland), lakefront villas (Lugano, Switzerland), former prisons (Stockholm and Ljubljana, Slovenia), medieval manor houses (Wilderhope Manor, England), and former choirboys’ dorms (St. Paul’s, London).
 Survey other hostelers and hostel employees for suggestions.